-Most babies will have an infusion (drip) to provide them with fluid and in some cases nutrition.
+Most babies will have an infusion (drip) to provide them with fluids.
+If baby is not yet able to feed intravenous nutrition may also be given.
 Straight after birth, this drip will be inserted into the naval or umbilicus, using the blood vessels that connected baby to mom’s placenta in the womb.
 Later this drip will be inserted into other veins in babies’ arms or scalp.

 ALSO READ: How to boost your milk supply

 Feeling involved and connecting with your baby in the NICU

 Giving birth to a premature baby can be incredibly stressful and it’s easy to feel disconnected.
 Remember that you are baby’s mom, and that you play an incredibly important role in also helping them through this experience.
 It is natural to feel like the nurses are taking over.
 A mother’s instinct is to provide and care for her newborn baby.
 In the NICU this might not always be possible.

 The NICU staff will give you the schedule of when they will change baby’s nappy and feed baby.
 Try to be there to feed (hold the feeding tube) and/or change your babies’ nappy.